Lawsuits Uncover Additional IUD Side Effects

 Pseudotumor cerebri mimics a tumor but is not a tumor.

-Women affected by pseudotumor cerebri or false brain tumors typically suffer from severe migraines or headaches, ringing in the ears, nausea, vomiting, blurred vision, temporary blindness, double vision, blind spots or have other visual problems.
+Women affected by pseudotumor cerebri or false brain tumors typically suffer from severe migraines or headaches, ringing in the ears, nausea, vomiting, blurred vision, temporary blindness, double vision, blind spots, or other visual problems.

 The visual problems are a result of increased pressure on the optic nerve.